cbuteau/typetools/README.md

 A port of typecodes to ES6
 I did a lot of work and testing of typecodes and no one used it.
-Maybe if I port the work to es6 someone will.
+Maybe if I port the work to es6 someone will branch it and create a transpiled project.

 # Badges